JabRef/user-documentation/en/Search.md

 If a special character (i.e. `(` `)` `[` `]` `{` `}` `\` `^` `-` `=` `$` `!` `|` `?` `*` `+` `.` ) is included in your search string, it has to be escaped with a backslash, such as `\}` for `}`.

-It means that to search for a string including a backslash, two consecutive backslaskes (`\\`) have to be used:
+It means that to search for a string including a backslash, two consecutive backslashes (`\\`) have to be used:
 `abstract = xori{\\c{c}}o` matches *xoriço*.

 ### Searching for strings with double quotation marks (`"`)